michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 #### Hi-C Background<a name="23"></a>

-Hi-C is a high-throughput chromosome conformation capture (3C) assay developed initially in 2009.
-An *in situ* Hi-C protocol was introduced in 2014.
+Hi-C is a high-throughput chromosome conformation capture (3C) assay developed initially in 2009 [10].
+An *in situ* Hi-C protocol was introduced in 2014 [3].
 In brief, Hi-C is performed as follows: cells are first cross-linked with formaldehyde, resulting in covalent links between segments of chromatin that are proximal in 3D space.
 DNA is then digested with a restriction enzyme.
 The 5’ ends are filled with nucleotides, one of which is biotinylated.
 The resulting fragments are ligated.
 Then, a Hi-C library is created by shearing the DNA and selecting fragments with biotin tags using streptavidin beads.
-The library is finally sequenced using paired-end sequencing.<br>
+The library is finally sequenced using paired-end sequencing [3].<br>

 ![](hic_protocol.png)

 Hi-C can report chromatin interactions between all loci pairwise (all-by-all).
-These include both interchromosomal and intrachromosomal interactions and may be structural (define TAD boundaries and often marked by CTCF) or regulatory (connect cis-regulatory elements to their target genes).<br>
+These include both interchromosomal and intrachromosomal interactions and may be structural (define TAD boundaries and often marked by CTCF) or regulatory (connect cis-regulatory elements to their target genes) [1].<br>

 Interactions are typically represented as a contact matrix, with one axis as the genome, the other as the same genome, and each cell containing the number of times those two portions of the genome were caught in close proximity.
 The genome is binned in sizes ranging from 5kb to 50kb and the contact frequency between any two bins is represented on a color scale.
 Points of focal enrichment represent chromatin loops, as shown below:<br>

 ![](hic_contact_matrix.png)

 ## 3. Tracks and Views<a name="3"></a>

 HiGlass offers extensive view and track customization to facilitate Hi-C data visualization.
 Researchers will select the viewing experience which best suits their experimental conditions and data attributes.

 ### Views